 Why is separation so hard?
 As an estranged couple, even when separated, two people have to communicate, especially if children are involved.

 Whenever there’s an opportunity to have a nice interaction with your spouse, take it.

 Always be respectful, kind and allow all your great characteristics to shine.
 While getting through a marriage separation your mind will be shrouded with a lot of negativity and pessimism.

 However, by choosing to make a conscious choice of staying positive and turning negative thoughts on their head, you will make headway in the right direction.

 Also, this promotes a healthy relationship and may even help them remember why they married you in the first place.

 4. Keep communication open

 This is especially helpful for couples in which hostility was a problem in the marriage.
 It shows change and the willingness to grow.

-5. Accept the Change
+5. Accept the change

 It may work out and it may not.
-Whatever direction things go in, your mind and emotions have to be ready so do welcome the transition.
+Whatever direction things go in, your mind and emotions have to be ready to welcome the transition.